rchu02/ACIT-2420-Assignment-3-Part-2/README.md

 ```
 sudo nvim documents/file-one
 ```
-For this file paste the following:
+For this file paste the following (you can change the contents on your second droplet, so you can see the difference between the two droplets):
 ```
 This is file one.
 Testing Download1
 ```